pquiring/javaforce/readme.txt

     wix convert wix64.xml
 dmg : build Mac dmg file using hdiutil (mac only)
  - dmg creation requires:
-  - jre prep for native packaging (see above)
+  - jre pre-linked for native packaging (see jre-* tasks above)
   - Info.plist, ${app}.icns and macfiles.lst
   - see projects/jfedit or projects/jfpaint for only examples
   - jfimageconvert can convert images to .icns file format (mac icons)